Waddesdon Manor: Aviary

 Baron Ferdinand also created a cast-iron aviary, inspired by 18th-century pavilions at the Palace of Versailles and Château de Chantilly, as well as his childhood home at Grüneburg.
 It was completed in 1889.
 Like other members of his family, such as Walter Rothschild, 2nd Baron Rothschild, Ferdinand was also a keen animal lover.
 He stocked the aviary with exotic birds and enjoyed feeding them for his guests.

 The aviary's paint and gilding were restored in 2003 and it now houses endangered species with a focus on breeding programs.
 It is a registered zoo.

 Estate

 In Ferdinand's time, there was a large kitchen garden and extensive glass houses growing fruit and flowers, including Ferdinand's beloved orchids.
 They were near the Dairy Water garden which has elaborate rock formations by James Pulham.
 As part of the day's entertainments, Ferdinand's guests were taken to the ornamental Dairy to taste milk from cows who wore Meissen porcelain name tags.

 In recent years, commissions to contemporary architects have occurred on the wider estate.
 Windmill Hill Archive (2011) was designed by Stephen Marshall.
-Flint House (2015) was designed by Skene Catling de la Peña.
+Flint House (2015) was designed by Charlotte Skene-Catling of Skene Catling de la Peña.
 It won RIBA House of the Year in 2015.

 In 2012, it was announced that Waddesdon Manor would be one of the sites for Jubilee Woodlands, designated by the Woodland Trust to commemorate Queen Elizabeth II's Diamond Jubilee.